helix-iot/helix-sandbox/docs/create_post_by_python.md

-## sending light data through the POST method done in Python on Adroind
+## sending data through the POST method done in Python on Adroind

 ````
 import json